 Dr. Martin Goldman received his B.S. and M.A. in history from Temple University in Philadelphia. his Doctorate from Clark University in Worcester.
 Massachusetts.
 He has taught a wide range of courses including the Holocaust and African American history at Worcester Polytechnic Institute.
 Clark University, Holy Cross College, Rutgers University, Boston University and Merrimack College where he was the founding director of the Center for the Study of Jewish-Christian Relations in 1995.

 Rich Hautanen is a retired engineer who worked 25+ years in the computer network and defense industries.
 He has a B.S. in Electrical Engineering from Boston University, and a M.S. in Computer Science from Rivier University.
-Rich teaches courses on Android phones & tablets, Windows 10 computers, and computer gaming, and is serving on the board as the SLI Membership Director.
+Rich teaches courses on Android phones & tablets, Windows 10 computers, and computer gaming, and is serving on the board as the SLI Vice Chair.

 Dr. Evelyn Kelly, a resident of Marion County for 40 years, is a writer and college professor.
 With a PhD from the University of Florida, she teaches both graduate and undergraduate classes for Saint Leo University both onsite in Ocala and online.
 As a writer, she has published over 400 articles and is now writing her 17th book- 101 Unusual Diseases and Disorders.
 Dr. Kelly and her husband Charles live on a farm in Marion County and have four children: Kurt, a former state representative, now a lobbyist and CEO of Florida Coalition for Children; Natalie, lobbyist for the Alzheimer’s Association and CEO of the Florida Association of Managing Entities (mental health); Sharlene, a counselor at Florida State College, Jacksonville; and Marsha, a social worker at Tallahassee Memorial Hospital and FSU professor of Social Work.
 Dr. Kelly is a community activist in Marion County political affairs, musical productions of the Ocala Symphony Orchestra, and volunteering for special causes.
 Evelyn and Natalie have traveled to 75 countries and often speak to groups of their adventures.

 Gwynn Pealer has a BA in Biology from Hartwick College.
 She has 15 years experience teaching Advanced Placement Biology at Forest High School and International Baccalaureate Biology at Vanguard High School, both in Ocala.
 She has been published in journals of the National Science Teachers’ Association and has served on the board of the Florida Association of Science Teachers.
 Gwynn retired in 2008 after 40 years of teaching.
-She has taken many Senior Learner courses and now serves as vice-chair of the board.
+She has taken many Senior Learner courses and now serves as chair of Senior Learners.

 Roberto Putzeys, M.D. was in Private Practice in Radiation Oncology at the Robert Boissoneault Oncology Institute, Ocala, Florida for twenty years prior to retiring here in 2009.
 After retiring from his full-time practice, he still occasionally practices outside of the area at facilities needing temporary additional help.